-The 2014 Ford C-Max Hybrid and C-Max Energi are the first true challengers to the Toyota Prius, and they're strong entries--offering more driving enjoyment than the iconic Toyota hybrid.
-Just as with the Prius, the C-Max is a dedicated hybrid (Ford's first), meaning that you won't find a simple non-hybrid version.
+The 2014 C-Max Hybrid and C-Max Energi are Ford's first dedicated hybrids--meaning you won't find a simple, non-hybrid version out there.
+They're challengers to the Toyota Prius, and both are strong entries offering more driving enjoyment than the iconic Toyota hybrid.

 With a 2.0-liter four-cylinder engine and electric motor system, the C-Max powertrain delivers 195 combined horsepower--54 hp more than that of the Toyota Prius powertrain.
 While the C-Max is several hundred pounds heavier, it does in practice still translate to a driving feel that's much perkier and less stressed than the Toyota.
 Ford's hybrid C-Max is rated at 47 mpg on the EPA combined test cycle, just marginally worse than the 50-mpg Prius Liftback but better than the Prius V's 42 mpg combined.

 In general, it's really tough to find fault in anything about how the 2014 Ford C-Max drives--especially if you use the Toyota Prius as a benchmark.
 Steering is very precise and well-weighted—nearly as good as what you'll find in the Ford Focus.
 With a curb weight of nearly 3,700 in base form and around 3,900 pounds in plug-in Energi form, it's not quite as agile and lithe as the Focus, but not ponderous either.